 - In addition, the application must meet one of the following requirements:

 - The applicant’s studies have been interrupted for at least two consecutive terms or one school year;

 - The applicant has completed at least one year of post secondary studies over a period of one year or more.

 - English language skills equivalent to placement at Preparation for College English or higher.
 Applicants may be required to take an English placement exam.

-- Applicants must complete a computer technology aptitude test.
+- Applicants must complete a logic based computer technology aptitude test.

 - A letter of intent.

 - A selection interview will be required to assess the applicant’s comprehension of oral French and motivation to pursue studies in the Program.